A note on the Steinitz Lemma: Framework and results

 \begin{conj} For all $d\geq 1$, $S(B_2^d)=O(\sqrt{d})$. \end{conj}

-We note that a matching bound is expected to hold for the maximum norm.
+We note that a matching bound is also expected to hold for the maximum norm $\|.\|_\infty$ on $\R^d$.

-So far, Conjecture~\ref{SteinitzEucConj}, known as the Steinitz problem, refuted all attempts.
-Our goal in this short note is to reduce the Euclidean Steinitz problem to its restriction to sets that consist of ``nearly unit'' vectors at the cost of an additive $O\Big(\sqrt{\frac{d}{ \log d}}\Big)$ error.
-To that end, we introduce the following notion.
+So far, Conjecture~\ref{SteinitzEucConj}, that is sometimes also called the Euclidean Steinitz problem, has refuted all attempts.
+Our aim in this short note is to reduce the investigation to families consisting of `nearly unit' vectors at the cost of an additive $O(1)$ error in the case of general norms.

+To that end, we introduce the restricted variants of the Steinitz constants for `nearly unit' vectors: the subscript `$\eps$' will mean that only families of vectors are considered whose members have norm in the interval $[1 - \eps, 1]$.